-The Ultimate Truck Preventative Maintenance Checklist
+The Complete Preventative Truck Maintenance Checklist

 Change Oil Regularly

-• Type of oil: Does your engine use conventional oil or synthetic?
+- Type of oil: Does your engine use conventional oil or synthetic?
 Conventional oil is commonly found in older trucks and needs to be frequently changed.

-• Your truck’s oil levels: Driving with low oil levels isn’t advised, as truck engines are put under an enormous amount of stress when operated with low oil.
+- Your truck’s oil levels: Driving with low oil levels isn’t advised, as truck engines are put under an enormous amount of stress when operated with low oil.

-• Engine type: Every engine has slightly different oil needs.
-Consult your owners manual or online resources to find specific instructions for your truck.
+- Engine type: Every engine has slightly different oil needs.
+Consult your owner’s manual or online resources to find specific instructions for your truck.

 Check the Brakes

 Braking systems are more than just brake pads—your maintenance provider should install new springs, pins, and bushings throughout your whole system.
-Outside of that hardware, make sure that your maintenance provider checks the brake fluid and keeps application pressure at 60 psi or higher.
+Outside that hardware, make sure your maintenance provider checks the brake fluid and keeps application pressure at 60 psi or higher.

 Failures with braking systems are serious.
 Have your fleet managers take pre-trip inspections of your braking systems to keep your truck drivers safe.
-These vehicle inspections could prevent your drivers from getting into scary accidents.
+These vehicle inspections could prevent your drivers from getting into accidents.

 Keep Your Tires Properly Inflated